 What are dental crowns?

 Let’s start off by briefly covering what dental crowns are.
 Dental crowns are prosthetic devices that cap over and cover cracked, discoloured, decayed or misaligned teeth.
-They are also commonly used to protect a vulnerable tooth after root canal treatment or to restore dental implants, another procedure that helps restore missing teeth.
+They are also commonly used to protect a vulnerable cracked tooth after root canal treatment or to restore dental implants, another procedure that helps restore missing teeth.

 The main advantages of dental crowns include: